Learning to Detect Cyber Attacks: Neural Anomaly Detection for Cybersecurity with Theoretical Insights: Fundings

 \section{Fundings}

 This work has been supported by the National Science Foundation (NSF) AI Institute for Agent-based Cyber Threat Intelligence and Operation (ACTION) under the NSF grant number IIS-2229876.
-Huo and Zhou are also partially sponsored by the A. Russell Chandler III Professorship at Georgia Institute of Technology.
+Huo and Zhou have also been partially sponsored by the A. Russell Chandler III Professorship at Georgia Institute of Technology.
+Zhou is also supported by the Data Science Institute postdoctoral fellowship from Columbia University.